 Bans around or before this point in pregnancy have been repeatedly ruled as unconstitutional.
 In 2014, federal courts struck down a 12-week ban in Arkansas and a 6-week ban in North Dakota.
 In 2016, the Supreme Court refused to review those cases.
 Roe v.
 Wade established a woman's right to obtain an abortion before a fetus is viable outside the womb, which is accepted to be 24 weeks gestation (or 22 weeks post-fertilization).

 Women in Mississippi seeking abortions must first receive state-directed counseling, wait 24 hours, undergo an ultrasound and be offered to view the image.
 The Center for Reproductive Rights is currently suing the state over its requirement that only board-certified or board-eligible obstetrician-gynecologists can perform abortions.
-The Center plans to sue if Bryant signs HB 1510 into law, as does the owner of the state's only abortion clinic, Jackson Women's Health.

 After the Senate passed the bill, the ACLU of Mississippi executive director Jennifer Riley Collins said in a statement: "Mississippi already has some of the most restrictive abortion laws in the United States, including laws that impose a 24-hour waiting period and that compel doctors to make medically false statements about the risks of abortion.
 If HB 1510 becomes law, it will end up at the center of a legal battle, wasting tens of thousands of taxpayer dollars in legal fees," adding, “the real agenda from some state legislators is to ban abortion outright.
 Since they can’t, they are using this restrictive bill to put abortion out of reach."